-- At retirement, policyholders are able to access their pension flexibly, although they may be required to transfer into a different policy.
-No penalty applies to this transfer. - An internal DC Governance Committee exists with the objective of promoting the highest levels of governance for the Staff Scheme. - Wesleyan has invested additional resource into managing operational and financial risks.
+- An internal DC Governance Committee and a Staff Forum exists with the objective of promoting the highest levels of governance for the Staff Scheme and ensuring members' voices are heard. - Wesleyan has invested additional resource into managing operational and financial risks.
+A strong focus has been placed on ensuring optimal cyber security and a very high level of capital adequacy is maintained.